-21. The acoustic screen shown on approved Unit 2 Acoustic Fence Details Drg No: 20011 PL26 shall be erected prior to first use of the unit and maintained in accordance with the approved details.
+21. The acoustic screen shown on approved Unit 2 Acoustic Fence Details Drg No: 20011 PL26 received 12th May 2021 shall be erected prior to first use of the unit and maintained in accordance with the approved details.

 Reason: To ensure that the proposed use does not become a source of annoyance to nearby residents in accordance with Policy DM7 and DM10 of the adopted Site Allocations and Development Management Policies Development Plan Document (2016).